bonitasoft/bonita-continuous-delivery-doc/md/livingapp_build.md

 The next step is to provide all dependencies required to build your repository.
 Hence the following artifatcs must be present in the `bonita-continuous-delivery/dependencies` directory:

 **`bonita-la-builder-<bonita_version>-exec.jar`**
 The Bonita Living Application Builder library.
-Its version must correspond to the **`bonita_version`** configured in your BCD scenario.
+Its version must correspond to the **`bonita_version`** variable defined in your BCD scenario.
 This is the version of the Bonita stack where generated artifacts will be deployed.
 For instance the `bonita-la-builder-7.7.0-exec.jar` file must be present to build artifacts meant to be deployed on a Bonita `7.7.0` stack.

 **`bonita-sp-*-maven-repository.zip`**